 \subsection{Minimum Energy Conical Intersection}

 Having established that both SACIS and SAECIS provide qualitatively correct CX topologies, we now investigate the MECXs between $S_0$ and $S_1$.

 A rigorous optimization of an MECX requires the gradient difference and derivative coupling vectors that define the branching plane.
-While the latter is readily available once the energy gradient is available, the former requires additional derivation and implementation.
+While the former is readily available once the energy gradient is available, the latter requires additional derivation and implementation.
 Instead of computing them explicitly, we follow the penalty-function strategy of Levine and Martinez,\cite{Levine08} which recasts the MECX search as the minimization of a single scalar objective function,

 The first term minimizes the average energy of the two states, while the second penalizes a nonzero energy gap $\Delta E = E_{S_1}-E_{S_0}$.
 Here, $\sigma$ and $\alpha$ are hyperparameters.
 The parameter $\alpha$ regularizes the denominator of the penalty term, while $\sigma$ controls the strength of the constraint that drives the energy gap $\Delta E = E_{S_1}[{\bf R}] - E_{S_0}[{\bf R}]$ toward zero.
 In the limiting cases $\sigma \rightarrow \infty$ or $\alpha \rightarrow 0$, the minimum of the cost function converges to the true MECX energy.
 Importantly, the gradient of $F[{\bf R}]$ depends only on the individual state energy gradients and does not require derivative couplings, making this formulation directly compatible with our analytic gradient implementations.